Resources

 Information About Braille

-Braille Bug: a site designed by The American Foundation for the Blind to teach sighted children about braille with games, graphics, and activities.
+Braille Bug: a site designed to teach sighted children about braille with games, graphics, and activities.

 Information about Helen Keller from AFB